emaphis/emacs.d/README.md

 This is an Emacs config.
 There are many like it, but this one is mine.

-My rebuilt emacs settings.
-I'm starting from scratch to remove old cruft and make it more modular.
+A setup that attempts to be modular.

 Based on Technomancy's [Better Defaults](https://github.com/technomancy/better-defaults) With many ideas from: